|Oracle® Application Express Application Builder User's Guide

 Determines if the page is being rendered in printer friendly mode.
 If PrinterFriendly is set to Yes, then the page is rendered in printer friendly mode.
 The value of PrinterFriendly can be used in rendering conditions to remove elements such as regions from the page to optimize printed output.
 You can reference the printer friendly preference by using the following syntax:

-When referenced, the Application Express engine does not display tabs or navigation bars, and all items are displayed as text and not as form elements.
+When referenced, the Application Express engine will not display tabs or navigation bars, and all items will be displayed as text and not as form elements.

-f?p syntax works.
+f?p syntax works, you rarely have to construct this syntax yourself.
 Application Builder includes many wizards that automatically create these references for you.
-However, you may have to create the syntax yourself in some situations.
-The following sections describe specific instances that use
+The following sections describe specific instances that utilize

 f?p syntax to link pages.